 - How do you protect my funds?
 This is non-negotiable.
 Ask about their security protocols, fidelity bonding, and whether they hold client funds in separate, segregated trust accounts.

-How to Balance Cost with Quality
+How to Balance Cost with Quality Service

 While cost is an important factor, it shouldn’t be the only one.
 An unusually low fee can be a red flag for subpar service, hidden charges, or inadequate security measures.
 Instead of focusing solely on the price tag, consider the overall value.
 A reputable QI with years of experience might charge more, but they also bring expertise that can prevent costly mistakes and ensure your exchange is compliant with all IRS rules.